 Scholar, researcher, writer

-She received a Bachelor of Arts and a Bachelors of Education from York University in Toronto, Ontario where she majored in English and and minored in French.
+She received a Bachelor of Arts and a Bachelor of Education from York University in Toronto, Ontario where she majored in English and and minored in French.
 Her master’s degree in literature is from Grand Valley State University where she wrote her thesis on the role of the river in Edwidge Danticat’s The Farming of Bones.

 Teaching experience